kmsmith137/ch_frb_l1_docs/docs/_sources/todo/real_time_analysis_todo.rst.txt

     The C++11 std::thread API is a lot better than the vintage-1980 pthread API.
 (The only reason we still use pthreads is that I started out using C++03 instead of C++11, and this never got fully cleaned up!)

+  - Cleanup: a lot of kludges in the code to convert between beam ID's and beam indices.
+Do we want the L1 server to autodetect its beam ID's?

+  - Cleanup: ch_frb_l1 is full of kludges to pass data from one thread to another.
+In hindsight, we should get rid of the different thread context structs, and have every thread's context be a shared_ptr<l1_server>.
+    The l1_server would need thread/safe accessors, for example a "setter" which sets a shared_ptr<bonsai::dedisperser>
+    (called from the dedispersion thread after initializing and allocating it), and a "getter" which returns a shared_ptr<bonsai::dedisperser>, blocking if unavailable (called from the RPC thread, which needs it to implement latency monitoring).
-  - Cleanup: general reorganization of ch_frb_l1, and factoring into more functions.

-    This is more of a proposal than a well-defined todo item!
-The ch_frb_l1 code has grown by incremental hacking, and could benefit from a cleanup pass.
-(Random example: L1RpcServer::_handle_request() is currently 500 lines, and is begging to be factored into one function for each RPC.)
+  - Cleanup: I think it would be helpful to factor ch_frb_l1 into more functions.
+(Random example: L1RpcServer::_handle_request() is currently 500 lines, and factoring into one function for each RPC would be a nice cleanup.)

-    I think this is important for long-term maintainability, but we should postpone until all major features are implemented (a milestone which is not too far away!)